Stalker2106x/MenuFramework/README.md

     git submodule init
     git submodule update

-Don't forget tu build lua!
-To do so, go deep down "<REPOSITORY>/thirdparty/luac/" and run the following commands:

-    mkdir build
+The project itself is based on CMake, which means you have to generate the build tools for it.
+You can generate Makefiles, Visual studio solutions, etc with the following commands (when at repository root)

-    cd build
+    mkdir build && cd build
     cmake ..

-When done, build lua with the generated tools, and go to next step.
-The project itself is based on CMake, which means you have to generate the build tools for it.
-Though, generating requires lua to be correctly compiled, so, make sure you have it correctly built before running cmake

-    cmake .

 Then, it should generate the correct build tools based on what your cmake is configured for.
 The library has been tested on *C++14* compliant *MinGW, GCC, and MSBuild*.

 ## Getting started

-The menu framework is based on components: GraphicsRenderer, and InputManager.
-They allow to use any rendering system to print Menus, and any user input mechanism to interact with user interface.
+The menu framework is component-driven, the core components are the GraphicsRenderer, and the InputManager.
+They allow to use any rendering system to render Menus, and any user input mechanism to interact with user interface.

+Menu framework uses a specific XML markup for menu, which can be supplied either through C++ Strings, or Filesystem.
+A basic example of a program that shows a menu is the following:

+ 	  std::string menuDocument;

+	  menuDocument += "<Menu>"
+                    " <Text>Menu Example</Text>"
+                    " <Sep/>"
+                    " <Button Type='Intern' Target='alert(\"Stop pressing me!\")'>Press me!</Button>"
+                    " <Button Type='Intern' Target=''>Do nothing</Button>"
+                    "</Menu>";
+    Menu::goTo("", menuDocument, DataSource::Document);
+    Menu::run();

+By default, the framework uses a NativeRenderer and NativeInput, which uses respectively system standard output and input (raw mode).
-You must provide implementation for both of them through the following methods:
+If you want, you can provide implementation for both of them through the following methods:

     static void Menu::setRenderer(std::shared_ptr<GraphicsRenderer> renderer);
     static void Menu::setInputManager(std::shared_ptr<InputManager> inputmgr);

-To do so, just create your own classes, inherit from GraphicsRenderer and InputManager classes, and implement pure virtual functions.
+To do so, just create your own renderer and inputmanager, inherit from GraphicsRenderer and InputManager classes, and implement pure virtual functions.
+Examples can be found [here](renderers/)

-Do not forget to unload menu via

-    static void Menu::unload();

 ## Adding menus

 You may want to create your own menus.
 Luckily, the next chapter describes all the elements available to create one.
-The menus are defined inside XML files with a specific syntax and various allowed tags & attributes.
+The menus are defined inside XML documents with a specific syntax and various allowed tags & attributes.

 ## Menu elements